-Personal Electronic Devices- Elementary and ECE students may be asked to store all smart devices in their backpacks.
-Secondary students are required to store cell phones in their lockers during the school day.
-HS students will be allowed to use personel computers, if desired.
+Personal Electronic Devices - ES and MS students may be asked to store all smart devices in their backpacks.
+High school students need to store their phones in their locker, backpacks.

-Probation- Students with behavioral or academic issues may be placed on probation at any time.
+Probation - Students with behavioral or academic issues may be placed on probation at any time.
 At the end of a probationary period one or more of the following actions will be taken: removal from probation, extension of probationary period, requirement of corrective action such as tutoring or counseling, or dismissal.

-Service Hours- All students will participate in service opportunities throughout the year.
+Service Hours - All students will participate in service opportunities throughout the year.
 Hours earned during their high school years will be reflected on the students' high school transcript.